IT-STAR-Technology/citrix-hypervisor-sdk/docs/overview.md

 An SR (*Storage Repository*) aggregates a collection of VDIs, It encapsulates the properties of physical storage on which the VDIs' bits reside.
 Example parameters include:

--  `type` which determines the storage-specific driver a XenServer installation uses to read/write the SR's VDIs
+-  `type` which determines the storage-specific driver a Citrix Hypervisor installation uses to read/write the SR's VDIs
 -  `physical_utilisation`

 Example methods include